 Fabric cat carriers are lighter to carry and often come with a shoulder strap or handle.

-There’s often multiple openings which makes getting the cats in and out easier.
-It saves you having to ‘tip’ them out as is sometimes the case with front-loading hard carriers.
+There are often multiple openings which make getting the cats in and out easier.
+It saves you from having to ‘tip’ them out, as is sometimes the case with front-loading hard carriers.